January 2026

 T-Ph27 The Bhagavad Gita.
 Over 15 years ago I began to study the Bhagavad Gita.

 Reading, listening and practicing to understand the content and its nuance.
-I recently completed this subject and it is now presented as a lifetime subject on Yoga Vidya.
+This subject is now available on Yoga Vidya.
 The subject contains many voices and perspectives on this wonderful text as well as 45 audio lectures by Geeta Iyengar on the Gita.
 The subject is presented in the main themes of the Gita and looks at its connection to the Yoga Sutras of Patanjali.

 T-Ph17 Yoga Sutras.
 An introduction.
 The Yoga Sutras of Patanjali are highly relevant today as they provide a comprehensive guide to mental and physical well-being through the practice of yoga.
 They offer practical steps for achieving inner poise and self-control, which are crucial in managing life’s pressures.
 Patanjali describes the 8 disciplines which align with contemporary mental health practices, promoting emotional stability and clarity.
 The Sutras define a harmonious approach that fosters discipline, self-study and surrender making them a valuable resource for anyone seeking to improve their overall quality of life.